yuyinlang/Covid19-Prediction-with-HMM/README.md

 # HMM programming exercise

 This is a programming exercise for the lecture **Introduction to Artificial Intelligence** (WS21/22) delivered at the  Department of Informatics, TUM.
-The introduced programming tasks are set up to help the students to familiarize with the Viterbi algorithm and N-Gram Models which are used for detecting part of speech tags and generating word sequences.
+The introduced programming tasks are set up to help the students to familiarize with the Viterbi algorithm in HMM.

 ### Works